 Discover the Wine Market Boutique in Beaune

-Located in the medieval town of Beaune, the Wine Market is an exceptional place and one of the must-haves for travelers.
-Each year, this wine capital attracts more and more visitors thanks to its renowned boutique Marché aux vins.
+Tucked away in the medieval town of Beaune, the Wine Market stands as an exceptional destination, a must-visit for every traveler.
+This wine capital magnetizes increasing numbers of visitors each year, thanks to its celebrated boutique, Marché aux Vins.

-Located in Burgundy, in the setting of the old Cordeliers church, a building built between the 13th and 15th centuries, the Wine Market is not only a famous site but a must for anyone traveling in the region.
-Erected in the 15th century by Nicolas Rolin, it has become the symbol of the city and of Burgundy wines.
-For a visit or tasting of the best wines, the old church is open daily to the public.
+Situated in the heart of Burgundy, within the framework of the old Cordeliers Church, a structure erected between the 13th and 15th centuries, the Wine Market is not just a popular landmark, but a quintessential stop for anyone touring the region.
+Initiated in the 15th century by Nicolas Rolin, it has since become a symbol of both the city and the illustrious wines of Burgundy.
+Whether you wish to indulge in a visit or sample some of the finest wines, the historic church is open daily to welcome visitors.

 Private car service from Paris to Beaune